-Last month, The Seattle Times reported that, in a paper published in Science magazine, researchers have identified an antioxdiant chemical used in tire rubber that causes deaths of coho salmon, particularly in the Puget Sound region:
+In December of 2020, The Seattle Times reported that in a paper published in Science magazine, researchers have identified an antioxidant chemical used in tire rubber that can cause the deaths of coho salmon, particularly in the Puget Sound region:

-More specifically, a single chemical, 6PPD-quinone, derived from a preservative that helps tires last longer.
+More specifically, a single chemical, 6PPD-quinone, derived from a preservative that helps tires last longer, is particularly harmful.

 As urban and suburban populations grow in the area, there is demand for more development.
-More development means more impermeable surfaces, like concrete and asphalt used in the construction of roads, and greater numbers of cars and trucks driving on the roads.
+More development means more impermeable surfaces, like concrete and asphalt used in the construction of roads along with a greater number of cars and trucks driving on the roads.
 When tire dust is deposited on these surfaces, stormwater picks up this dust and carries it into wetlands, streams, and stormwater sewer systems that discharge into other bodies of water.
-Coho salmon in water contaminated with tire dust can die very quickly.
+Coho salmon populating water that is contaminated with tire dust can die very quickly.

-Currently, there’s no substitute for the tire preservative.
+Currently, there is no substitute for the tire preservative.
 This makes proper stormwater BMPs even more important for reducing polluted stormwater runoff, including:

 - Vacuum sweeping impermeable surfaces regularly

-- Not hosing down impermeable surfaces into stormwater catch basins
+- Avoiding hosing down impermeable surfaces into stormwater catch basins

-- Not discharging wash water from vehicles and equipment into stormwater catch basins
+- Avoiding discharging wash water from vehicles and equipment into stormwater catch basins

 - Installing filters into stormwater catch basins that can remove dust, sediment, and other pollutants